slowernews/wisdom-tldr/FAQ.md

 #### Can I help?

-I'm always open to criticism, suggestions, misquotations or grammar corrections (I'm not a native english speaker).
+I'm always open to criticism, suggestions, misquotations or grammar corrections (I'm not a native English speaker).

 ---

-#### Will you publish it as a paperback and as a proper ebook?
+#### Will you publish it as a paperback/proper ebook?

 Yes.
 As soon as I arrive to a stable draft (and I'm still far from it), I'll publish it more formally.
-On relevant occasions I might even release a new version.
+I might release a new version on relevant occasions.

 ---